-Damage caused by wild boar at-large: Producers are responsible to notify the Wild Boar Specialist with AFRED and AFSC as soon as possible after first noticing damage to request an inspection and receive more detailed information.
-Producers can contact AFRED by emailing AF.WildBoar@gov.ab.ca or by phone at 1.866.252.6403.
+Damage caused by wild boar at-large: Producers are responsible to notify the provincial Wild Boar Specialist and AFSC as soon as possible after first noticing damage to request an inspection and receive more detailed information.
+Producers can contact the Wild Boar Specialist by emailing AF.WildBoar@gov.ab.ca or by phone at 1.866.252.6403.